A refuge for young LGBT people in Rome

 That is how Flavio described his harrowing family experience as a transexual.
-He was a guest in Refuge LGBT set up by the both the Italian Red Cross and the Gay Centre in Rome, the first house of hospitality for young LGBT survivors of violence who suffer from discrimination and social exclusion in Italy.
+He was a guest in ‘CASA+’ set up by the Italian Red Cross in Rome, the first house of hospitality for young LGBT survivors of violence who suffer from discrimination and social exclusion in Italy.

-Alexia is a lesbian guest of the house: “I found a family here.
-I changed as person, and feel more self-confident and happier.
-I have had the chance to meet new great friends, and I found an amazing staff who is supporting me, never letting me fall down and helping me to make true my dream to open a beauty shop,” she explained.
+Alexia, a guest of the house explained: “I found a family here.
+I changed as a person and feel happier and more self-confident.
+I have had the chance to meet new great friends, and I found an amazing member of staff who is supporting me, never letting me fall down and helping me to realise my dream of opening a beauty shop.”

-In Refuge LGBT, it is important to help the guests in their daily life, in recovery, and in their relationships with their families.
-Qualified Italian Red Cross staff members provide residents with wide range of professional and counselling services: they offer psychological support to overcome problems and enjoy a peaceful family and social reintegration; legal assistance; educational guidance to enhance and support their integration into school; career advice for guests find jobs or better integrate into professional settings; and mediation with social and cultural services as well as with families.
+In CASA+, it is important to help the guests in their daily life, in recovery, and in their relationships with their families.
+Qualified Italian Red Cross staff provide residents with a wide range of professional and counselling services: they offer psychological support to overcome problems and facilitate peaceful family and social reintegration; legal assistance; educational guidance to enhance and support integration at school; career advice for guests to find jobs or better integrate in professional settings; and mediation with social and cultural services, as well as with families.

-The house can host up to eight people between the ages of 18 and 26.
-Its main goal is to help each of them in different processes, facilitate their reintegration, and accompany them with multi-disciplinary support along the way.
+The house can host up to eight people between the ages of 18 and 30 and the period of stay is from 6 to 12 months.
+Its main goal is to help each of person in different processes, facilitate their reintegration, and accompany them with multi-disciplinary support along the way.

-Refugee LGBT is only part of the Italian Red Cross efforts to defeat discriminations based on gender and sexual orientation, to promote human rights and to raise awareness among citizens and local institutions.
-For more information, kindly check: https://cri.it/cosa-facciamo/sociale/vittime-violenza-discriminazione/ and https://cri.it/refuge-lgbt/
+CASA+ is only part of the Italian Red Cross’ efforts to defeat discrimination based on gender and sexual orientation, to promote human rights and to raise awareness among citizens and local institutions.
+For more information, kindly check: https://cri.it/cosa-facciamo/sociale/vittime-violenza-discriminazione/ and https://cri.it/casapiu/

 Ongoing since 2016